WHAT ARE THE CORE PRINCIPLES OF THE NEW STANDARD?

 The accounting by organizations that own the assets leased by the lessee—also known as lessor accounting—will remain largely unchanged from current GAAP.
 However, the ASU contains some targeted improvements that are intended to align, where necessary, lessor accounting with the lessee accounting model and with the updated revenue recognition guidance issued in 2014.

 HOW WILL THE NEW GUIDANCE IMPROVE LEASE ACCOUNTING?

 WHO WILL BE AFFECTED BY THE NEW GUIDANCE?Leasing is an important activity for many organizations—whether a public or private company, or a not-for-profit organization.
 It is a means of gaining access to assets, obtaining financing, and reducing an organization’s exposure to the risks of full ownership of the underlying asset.

 The ASU affects all companies and other organizations that lease assets such as real estate, airplanes, ships, and construction and manufacturing equipment.

 WHEN WILL THE FINAL ACCOUNTING STANDARDS UPDATE BE EFFECTIVE?

-Early application will be permitted for all organizations.
+Early application is permitted for all entities.